 You can also calm yourself by using your five senses.
 Going outside, listening to birds, and smelling a flower are all simple “grounding” activities.
 Essentially, these things bring your body back to the present moment, which may feel safer to your nervous system than the potential negative scenarios of the future.

-MOVE FROM NEGATIVE TO POSITIVE
+CHANGE OUR SELF-TALK FROM NEGATIVE TO POSITIVE